json-schema-org/website/pages/blog/posts/understanding-lexical-dynamic-scopes.md

 In traditional programming languages, program execution typically involves procedures calling other procedures, creating what is referred to in Computer Science as a [call stack](https://en.wikipedia.org/wiki/Call_stack).
-Eventually, a procedures will not call any other procedures.
-When such leaf procedures finish executing, the call stack will [unwind](https://en.wikipedia.org/wiki/Call_stack#Unwinding) (a pop operation) and control will return the caller frame.
+Eventually, a procedure will not call any other procedures.
+When such leaf procedures finish executing, the call stack will [unwind](https://en.wikipedia.org/wiki/Call_stack#Unwinding) (a pop operation) and control will return to the caller frame.

 > If you are having trouble understanding the previous paragraph, you might
 > enjoy watching [Call Stacks - CS50